AdobeDocs/experience-manager-forms-cloud-service.en/help/creating-adaptive-form.md

 ## Create an adaptive form based on a form data model {#fdm}

-[AEM Forms data integration](data-integration.md) lets you integrate multiple data sources and bring their entities and services together to create a form data model.
+[[!DNL Experience Manager Forms] data integration](data-integration.md) lets you integrate multiple data sources and bring their entities and services together to create a form data model.
 It is an extension of JSON schema.
 You can use a form data model to create an adaptive form.
 The entities or data model objects configured in a form data model are available as data model objects for form authoring.
 They are bound to respective data sources and used to prefill a form and write submitted data back to the respective data sources.
-You can also invoke services configured in a form data model using adaptive form rules.
+You can also call services configured in a form data model using adaptive form rules.

 To use a form data model for creating an adaptive form: